firstdraft/appdev-lessons/lessons/rps-rcav-lesson-part-01.md

     - Not quite, it's actually the other way around.
 {: .choose_best #controller_action points="10" answer="2" }

+#### Quiz Question

+- Based on the `Hash` input to our `get` method, which action will be triggered when the user visits the URL path **/rock**?
+- :controller
+    - The `:controller` is a key to the `Hash`, but what is it pointing it?
+- :action
+    - The `:action` is a key to the `Hash`, but what is it pointing it?
+- application
+    - The `"application"` value for the `:controller` key indicates _where_ the action that we want to call is.
+That is, which Class the action method is inside of.
+- play_rock
+    - Correct!
+The `play_rock` action is indicated by `:action` in the `Hash`.
+{: .free_text #play_rock points="10" answer="4" }

+**TODO:** for `.free_text` method above, is this a good use of it?
+Seems highly dependent on very exact typing.
+Also, information does not come up for incorrect answers, just says "Thank you for your submission".

 ## RCAV: Controller, Action, View